Weixin-Ma/TripletLoc/README.md

 ## Data preparation
 * **LiDAR scans**

 Please download LiDAR scans (Ouster is used) from the offical website of [HeLiPR](https://sites.google.com/view/heliprdataset/home) dataset.
-(We preprocess the LiDAR scans by remove points satisifying `dis>150, dis=\sqrt{p.x^2+p.y^2}`, since we found that [SPVNAS](https://github.com/mit-han-lab/spvnas) sometimes will result in errors when using the original LiDAR scans (Ouster) from HeLiPR.
+(We preprocess the LiDAR scans by removing points satisifying `dis>150, dis=\sqrt{p.x^2+p.y^2}`, since we found that [SPVNAS](https://github.com/mit-han-lab/spvnas) sometimes will result in errors when using the original LiDAR scans (Ouster) from HeLiPR.
 After filtering, everything goes well.
 See `preprocess_filter_pc_heliper.launch` for your reference.)

 * **Semantic label**